ToshioCP/tcsv/doc.md

 - The file consists of UTF-8 characters.
 - Each line ends with NL (New Line '\n').
 At the end of the file, the last line can end either with or without NL.
 - A line consists of fields.
-Fields are separated by comma (`,`).
+Fields are separated by commas (`,`).
 Lines have the same number of fields.
 - There are two types of fields.
 The one isn't surrounded by double quotes (`"`) and the other is surrounded by double quotes.